Mark McVeigh: Greater Western Sydney

 McVeigh then took a head coaching role at the Giants Academy, then transitioned into an assistant coaching role at the Greater Western Sydney Giants from 2015, serving as the defensive coach.
 McVeigh was appointed as the caretaker senior coach of GWS Giants until the end of the 2022 season, following the mid-season resignation of senior coach Leon Cameron.
 His first match in charge, in round 10, saw the Giants defeat by 52 points.

 McVeigh attracted some criticism from the media after calling out his team's performance against in Round 20, 2022 but with a mostly unchanged side they would defeat his old club by 27 points the following week.
 The club ultimately finished 16th on the ladder with a 6-16 record, its lowest finish since the 2014 AFL season.
 At the end of the 2022 season, McVeigh was not retained as the senior coach of the GWS Giants and was replaced by Adam Kingsley.
 On 10 October, McVeigh left the club.

+Sydney Swans

+In December 2022, McVeigh joined the Sydney Swans as an assistant coach under senior coach John Longmire, then later under senior coach Dean Cox.
+McVeigh departed the Sydney Swans at the conclusion of the 2026 AFL season.

+Essendon

+On 24 August 2026, McVeigh was appointed the senior coach of the Essendon Football Club on the three year contract, returning to the club where he played his entire playing career.
+McVeigh replaced caretaker senior coach Dean Solomon, who replaced senior coach Brad Scott after Scott was sacked in the middle of the 2026 AFL season.